Charlie Curnow: AFL career

 In June 2018, Curnow signed a four-year contract extension with Carlton, committing his future to the club until 2023.
-He finished the 2018 season with an equal-third finish in the John Nicholls Medal, and was the club's leading goalkicker with 34 goals.
+He had a breakout season, finishing the 2018 season with an equal-third finish in the John Nicholls Medal, and was the club's leading goalkicker with 34 goals.

-In Round 13, 2019, Curnow kicked a career-high seven goals in round 13 against the Western Bulldogs at Marvel Stadium.
+In round 13, 2019, Curnow kicked seven goals in round 13 against the Western Bulldogs at Marvel Stadium, at that point the highest in his career.
 However, he suffered a medial ligament injury in his right knee in the following match – a recurrence of injuries he had suffered on that knee as a junior player – and a slew of subsequent injuries to that knee, including a dislocation and a fractured kneecap in the 2020 preseason, and another recurrence in the 2021 preseason, has meant that Curnow did not play another senior game until Round 20, 2021.

 Curnow played every game of the 2022 AFL season and won the 2022 Coleman Medal kicking 64 goals.
-Following his teammate Harry McKay's Coleman medal win in 2021, the pair became the first teammates to kick the most goals in the league in consecutive seasons in 121 years.

-On August 19, 2022 it was announced that Curnow signed a 6-year contract to remain at Carlton until 2029.
+Teammate Harry McKay had won the medal in 2021, the pair became the first different players from the same team to win consecutive VFL/AFL leading goalkicker awards since 1900–1901.
+At the end of the season, he signed a 6-year contract to remain at Carlton until 2029.